Vibe 1

-Vibe 1, formerly known as Stafford FM, is a local community radio station serving Mid Stafford, Staffordshire, England, operated by Stafford Radio Broadcasting Limited under licence from Ofcom.
-It broadcasts on 107.3 FM to a 5mile radius of Stafford, encompassing Stone, Eccleshall, Penkridge and online.
+Vibe 1 is a local community radio station serving Mid Staffordshire.
+It broadcasts on 107.3 FM to Stafford, Stone, Eccleshall, Penkridge and online.
 The station was one of two to apply in 2014 for an FM community radio licence to cover Stafford, and on 3 October 2014 they were awarded the licence to broadcast from 24 April 2015.

 History

-Vibe 1 was first born out of an idea by former Signal Radio presenter, Ray Crowther, to apply for an FM licence to broadcast to Stafford.
+Vibe 1 was first born out of an idea by former Signal Radio presenter Ray Crowther, to apply for an FM licence to broadcast to Stafford.

 1990s

 There have been a number of volunteer-run radio broadcasting projects in the area at intervals over nearly 20 years, and many of the volunteers have taken part in several of them.
 An experimental project called the Stafford Broadcasting Society carried out a restricted service licence (RSL) broadcast in the mid-1990s, using a transmitter near Hopton.

 2001–2003

-Stafford FM was first set up in 2001 and 28-day RSL FM trials followed on 103.6FM, serving Stafford and the surrounding area from studios in Gaol Mews and a transmitter near Hopton.
+Stafford FM was first set up in 2001, and 28-day RSL FM trials followed on 103.6 FM, serving Stafford and the surrounding area from studios in Gaol Mews and a transmitter near Hopton.
 It aimed to gain a permanent small-scale commercial radio licence from the then regulator, the Radio Authority.
 A total of four RSLs at six-month intervals were carried out between 2001 and 2003.
 By then the Radio Authority had been replaced by Ofcom, which announced that no more small-scale commercial radio licences were going to be handed out, so the project was put on ice indefinitely.

 Between 2003 and 2012, Super Radio was in operation.
 Broadcasting by streaming on the internet, the station kept local radio in Stafford going.